 Good listening and speaking skills are important for children to learn in healthy relationships.
 Have children practice these things through role-playing, discussion time (learning not to interrupt, speaking respectfully when it’s your turn), and through group projects in which everyone is required to participate equally.

 Being able to share with friends and peers is important in helping students get along with others unselfishly.
 Help them by giving them scripts for practicing this important skill.
 Sometimes just providing them the words and sentences they can use in a situation requiring them to share is all it takes to empower them to do so.
 Read the book Rainbow Fish for an excellent example of how sharing is important when making and keeping friends.
+Add this to your list of friendship activities!

 How to be a Good Friend